Nonprofit Investment Management Blog

 How Can Organizations Remain Compliant With the Uniform Prudent Management of Institutional Funds Act?

 As each act varies from state to state, it’s important to consult with your financial advisor and legal team to ensure you are in compliance with the correct UPMIFA requirements.
 In general, many states include similar provisions.
-A good place to start is ensuring your organization is compliant with the following:
+A good place to start is:

-3. Develop and maintain a clear spending policy statement: Organizations are required to develop and maintain a clear spending policy that is reviewed and updated regularly.
+4. Develop and maintain a clear spending policy statement: Organizations are required to develop and maintain a clear spending policy that is reviewed and updated regularly.
 This policy should take into account the wishes of the donor, the role of each investment within the overall portfolio and the needs of the institution and the fund.
+An ideal spending policy statement will support your organizational goals and vision for impact while fulfilling donor intent.

 Rebeka Mazzone, CPA, recommends: "[Today's boards] ... need to consider what spending rules would be reasonable and appropriate in relation to the assets available, the wishes of the donor, the role that each investment or course of action plays within the overall investment portfolio, and the needs of the institution and the fund to make distributions and to preserve capital."